If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 To make sure you catch all external sharing links, including those shared with external users who aren’t team guests, it’s possible to generate a report on file and folder sharing in each team’s associated SharePoint site.

-The resulting CSV file will tell you if any files or folders are being shared with guests and includes sharing info for every unique file, user, permission, and link on that SharePoint site.
+The resulting CSV file will tell you if any files or folders are being shared with guests.
+It includes sharing info for every unique file, user, permission, and link on that SharePoint site.

 You can run a report to view all links that have been shared externally from a Microsoft team’s associated SharePoint site.